European Union National Institutes for Culture

 The European Union National Institutes for Culture (EUNIC) is a network of European national institutes of culture and national bodies engaged in cultural and related activities beyond their national borders.
-EUNIC brings together organizations from all 27 EU member states and adds value through its global network of clusters.
+EUNIC brings together organizations from all 27 EU member states and associated countries.
+The network adds value through its global network of clusters.
 By pooling together the resources and expertise of its members and carrying out joint work on common areas of interest, EUNIC is a recognized partner of the European Union and its stakeholders in defining and implementing European policy on culture inside and outside the EU.

 Organization

 The overarching purpose of EUNIC is to create effective partnerships and networks between the participating organizations, to improve and promote cultural diversity and understanding between European societies, and to strengthen international dialogue and co-operation with countries outside Europe.

-Since its establishment in 2006, EUNIC has evolved into a strong network delivering transnational collaborative projects worldwide through its 36 members and 103 clusters.
+Since its establishment in 2006, EUNIC has evolved into a strong network delivering transnational collaborative projects worldwide through its 39 members and 143 clusters.
 Members consist of national cultural institutions or organizations.
 Clusters are collaboration platforms established where at least 3 local offices of EUNIC members operate together.
 Clusters can operate nationwide or citywide.
 A EUNIC cluster represents the whole of EUNIC and not only those members present in a country or location.

 On 16 May 2017, during the Danish Presidency of EUNIC and the European Union signed an administrative agreement that outlines joint principles, values and objectives for cooperation, as well as practical arrangements for its implementation.

 The Presidents are supported by the EUNIC Global office team based in Brussels.
 The EUNIC Global Office in Brussels also supports the work of EUNIC members and clusters around the world.